Lavinia Engle

-Lavinia Margaret Engle (May 23, 1892 – May 29, 1979) was an American suffragette and politician.
+Lavinia Margaret Engle (May 23, 1892 – May 29, 1979) was an American suffragist and politician.
 She was a member of the Maryland House of Delegates and Montgomery County Board of Commissioners, leader of the National American Woman Suffrage Association and Maryland League of Women Voters, and held positions within the Social Security Administration.

-Engle was born in Forest Glen, Maryland, to James Melvin Engle, a Treasury Department official, and Lavinia Hauke Engle, who was an active suffragette.
+Engle was born in Forest Glen, Maryland, to James Melvin Engle, a Treasury Department official, and Lavinia Hauke Engle, who was an active suffragist.
 Lavinia Hauke Engle was the first president of the Montgomery League of Women Voters and a frequent speaker at women's clubs in Maryland.
 She testified before Congress for women's suffrage with Susan B. Anthony.

 Lavinia Margaret Engle earned a BA from Antioch College in 1912.
 She would later return to school as the first female graduate student in political science at The Johns Hopkins University.
 After completing her BA, she joined the National American Woman Suffrage Association (NAWSA), where she became a suffrage campaign coordinator.
 She traveled extensively in the South and was particularly active in organizing the suffrage association in South Carolina.
 In 1919, she participated in the suffrage march in Washington, D.C. down Pennsylvania Avenue, which was met with violent opposition.